The 2021 Q2 volume of eCheck payments reached a

-7.3 billion count with a value of $18.4 trillion.
-That’s a nearly 25% increase compared to last year.
-Such rapid growth makes more and more business owners consider offering this payment method to their clients.
-But what is an eCheck and how does it work?
-Read ahead to find out the eCheck meaning, how such payments get processed, and whether your business can benefit from them.
+The 2021 Q2 volume of eCheck payments reached a 7.3 billion count with a value of $18.4 trillion.
+That’s an increase of about 25% compared to last year.
+Such rapid growth makes more and more company owners consider offering this payment method to their clients.
+But what exactly is an eCheck, and how does it work?
+Read ahead to find out how such payments function and whether your business can benefit from them.

 An eCheck, also known as an electronic check, ACH transfer, or direct debit, is a digital version of a paper check.